Britta Haßelmann

 Britta Maria Haßelmann (born 10 December 1961) is a German politician of Alliance 90/The Greens who has been serving as co-chair of the Green Party’s parliamentary group in the Bundestag since 2021, alongside Katharina Dröge.
 From 2013 until 2021, she was the group’s first manager (Erste Parlamentarische Geschäftsführerin).
 She has been a member of the Bundestag since 2005.

 Early life and career

-Haßelmann was born in Straelen and later studied social work at the University of Bielefeld.
+Haßelmann was born in Straelen and later studied social work at Bielefeld University.